lagebj/AzBuilder/README.md

 The ARM templates in the example will be provisioned at the scope they are represented in the hierarchy.
 That means that templates `policyDefinition_Deploy-ASC-Standard.json` and `policyDefinition_Deploy-LogAnalytics.json` will be deployed to management group `azb`.
 Template files `policyAssignment_Deploy-LogAnalytics.json` and `roleAssignment_Deploy-LogAnalytics.json` will be deployed to management group `azb-management`.
 Template `solution_AgentHealthAssessment.json` will be deployed to resource group `rg-mgmt`.

+#### Excluded folder

+AzBuilder excludes any folder named `.deployments` to make it easier to keep all your already deployed ARM templates without having to deploy all ARM templates every time.
+A `.deployments` folder can be created under every subfolder to make it easier to keep track of which ARM templates have been deployed where.

+If we take a look at the same folder structure as in the example above and add `.deployments` folders where applicable it would look like below.
+In this example all ARM templates will be skipped because they are located in a `.deployments` folder.
+AzBuilder provides the function `Move-AzBuilderTemplate` to automatically move any ARM templates that have been successfully deployed.

+📦c:\temp\AzBuilder-root\
+ ┣ 📂azb\
+ ┃ ┣ 📂.deployments\
+ ┃ ┃ ┣ 📜policyDefinition_Deploy-ASC-Standard.json\
+ ┃ ┃ ┣ 📜policyDefinition_Deploy-ASC-Standard.parameters.json\
+ ┃ ┃ ┣ 📜policyDefinition_Deploy-LogAnalytics.json\
+ ┃ ┃ ┗ 📜policyDefinition_Deploy-LogAnalytics.parameters.json\
+ ┃ ┣ 📂azb-decommissioned\
+ ┃ ┣ 📂azb-landingzones\
+ ┃ ┃ ┣ 📂azb-corp\
+ ┃ ┃ ┃ ┗ 📂b6d0fd4f-30b4-4cc4-88dd-39d84c5d881a\
+ ┃ ┃ ┃ ┃ ┗ 📂rg-app (westeurope)\
+ ┃ ┃ ┗ 📂azb-online\
+ ┃ ┣ 📂azb-platform\
+ ┃ ┃ ┣ 📂azb-connectivity\
+ ┃ ┃ ┣ 📂azb-identity\
+ ┃ ┃ ┗ 📂azb-management\
+ ┃ ┃ ┃ ┣ 📂1fb67e23-8f99-41e9-99bf-33236d129fba\
+ ┃ ┃ ┃ ┃ ┣ 📂.deployments\
+ ┃ ┃ ┃ ┃ ┃ ┣ 📜policyAssignment_Deploy-LogAnalytics.json\
+ ┃ ┃ ┃ ┃ ┃ ┣ 📜policyAssignment_Deploy-LogAnalytics.parameters.json\
+ ┃ ┃ ┃ ┃ ┃ ┣ 📜roleAssignment_Deploy-LogAnalytics.json\
+ ┃ ┃ ┃ ┃ ┃ ┗ 📜roleAssignment_Deploy-LogAnalytics.parameters.json\
+ ┃ ┃ ┃ ┃ ┣ 📂rg-mgmt (northeurope)\
+ ┃ ┃ ┃ ┃ ┃ ┣ 📂.deployments\
+ ┃ ┃ ┃ ┃ ┃ ┃ ┣ 📜solution_AgentHealthAssessment.json\
+ ┃ ┃ ┃ ┃ ┃ ┃ ┗ 📜solution_AgentHealthAssessment.parameters.json\
+ ┗ ┗ 📂azb-sandboxes\

 ### ARM templates

 AzBuilder parses all template files in the hierarchy and deploys them at their respective scope.
 It expects to have a `parameters.json` file accompanying all templates and skips any templates that does not have an accompanying parameters file.
 That means that you have to have a parameters file even thought your ARM template does not have any parameters, in that case the parameters file does not need to have any parameters specified either.